Profile decomposition in Sobolev spaces and decomposition of integral functionals I: inhomogeneous case: Acknowledgment

 \section{Acknowledgment}

 The author would like to thank his supervisor Goro Akagi for his great support and advice during the preparation of the paper.
 He also wishes to express his gratitude to Michinori Ishiwata and Norihisa Ikoma for sharing their personal notes on the profile decomposition in Hilbert spaces, and also for their valuable comments on reorganizing the present paper.
+He also wishes to thank editors and reviewers who gave him valuable comments to improve this paper.